-The 601 project of the Sacramento Probation Department provides short-term family crisis counseling in lieu of juvenile court processing for status offenders, truants, runaways, and unmanageable youngsters.
-Youths and their families meet with 601 project counselors, usually within 2 hours of referral, to work out the delinquency problem together.
-In cases where the youth cannot reasonably return home at once, temporary accommodations elsewhere are sought, with the consent of both parents and child.
+The original 601 project of the Sacramento Probation Department provided short-term family crisis counseling in lieu of juvenile court processing for status offenders, truants, runaways, and unmanageable youngsters.
+Youths and their families met with project counselors, usually within 2 hours of referral, to work out the delinquency problem together.
+In cases where the youth could not reasonably return home at once, temporary accommodations elsewhere were sought, with the consent of both parents and child.

 In October 1976, the project was relocated to Neighborhood Alternative Centers staffed by graduate student volunteers as well as regular probation officers.
+Three years later, it merged with another program and moved to a county residential facility.

-The original 601 program (the name derives from the relevant section of the California Penal Code) has been expanded to include selected cases of criminal conduct. such as petty theft and possession of drugs.
-The basis for this expansion lies in the proiect's first-year record:
+The original 601 program (the name derives from the relevant section of the California Penal Code) also expanded to include selected cases of criminal conduct, such as petty theft and possession of drugs.
+The basis for this expansion lies in the project's first-year record: